House Mouses: Plot

+In the cold open, Gina catches the detectives eating treats from a French gift basket delivered to Holt from his husband, Kevin.
+After realizing their mistake, they salvage it by replacing the food with various desk items that Holt appreciates.

 Holt (Andre Braugher) announces that a high-profile celebrity has been robbed, which attracts Jake's (Andy Samberg) attention.
 Jake then gets on to change his drug case with Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) in order to work on the celebrity with Boyle (Joe Lo Truglio).

 However, the celebrity turns out to be an oboist who lost his oboe and the drug case looks to be even bigger than expected as it is connected to a major narcotics ring.
 After fighting with Terry (Terry Crews) for handing the case to them, Jake and Terry search for Hitchcock and Scully.
 They find Scully, but Hitchcock is kidnapped by the dealers.
 Infiltrating the hideout, Jake, Terry and Scully are kidnapped as well and tied to chairs.
 Hitchcock and Scully manage to break free from the chairs and arrest the dealers.
 As a result, they're awarded new chairs in the precinct.

 Meanwhile, Boyle continues the investigation on the robbery of the oboist John William Weichselbraun (Brad Hall), whom Holt admires.
 After Holt spends time with Weichselbraun, Boyle finds out that Weichselbraun stole his own oboe for the insurance money, which disappoints Holt.
 Also, Amy (Melissa Fumero) and Gina (Chelsea Peretti) help Rosa (Stephanie Beatriz) fight her fear of needles by fighting their own fears: Amy's claustrophobia and Gina's fear of businessmen.